TAKE A SCENIC DRIVE

 Fall is the perfect time to treat yourself to a rejuvenating spa treatment and facial – and with any luck, you can find some amazing packages peak season prices.
 Exfoliating scrubs with cinnamon and brown sugar, or perhaps an organic pumpkin masque might be just the thing to right the wrongs of summer’s fun in the sun.
 Check out the Rémede Spa, voted #1 Spa in the World by Travel + Leisure, with its steam rooms, cold plunges, hot tubs and Confluence waterfall.

 Make time to explore the immaculately preserved ghost town of Ashcroft.
 Surrounded on all sides by canopies of aspens, this ghost town in the mountains is immaculately preserved.
 The historical buildings located here, combined with a stunning autumnal backdrop, are well worth photographing.
 Head up around 9:30am, once the sun has fully illuminated the area, for spectacular fall photos.

 With all of these great sensations, you’re going to need a relaxing and comfortable place to stay.
-And when you book your stay at the Hotel Aspen, you’ll enjoy a wonderful breakfast for free.
-Our complimentary breakfast isn’t the only thing to love about the Molly Gibson.
 We are an Aspen pet-friendly hotel that enjoys hosting every member of the family!
 So bring your four-legged hiking buddies and make some memories that will last a lifetime.